simsek97/es6-generators/README.md

 // {next: ƒ, throw: ƒ, return: ƒ}
 ```

 Quite interesting?
 Huh!
-This is an object which has 3 functions.
-Let's call these functions.
+This is an object which has 3 methods.
+Let's call these methods.

 ```javascript
 var it = count();